-I am a signal processing engineer who analyses biomedical data.
-My main aim is to reveal the subtle changes that major diseases (e.g., Alzheimer's and epilepsy) cause in the brain activity and how this changes in different conditions and mental states.
+I lead a research group focused on developing and applying signal processing algorithms to biomedical data.
+Our main aim is to reveal the subtle changes that major diseases (e.g., Alzheimer's and epilepsy) cause in the brain activity and how this changes in different conditions and mental states.

 Previously, I held a post-doctoral position at the School of Computing and Mathematics of Plymouth University.

 My training includes an MEng in telecommunications engineering from the University of Valladolid (Spain) in 2005 and a PhD in biomedical signal processing from the same university in 2010.